VesselTok: Tokenizing Vessel-like 3D Biomedical Graph Representations for Reconstruction and Generation

-We extract spatial graphs from the ground truth voxel segmentation mask using the Voreen graph extraction tool~\cite{meyer2009voreen} with the bulge size set to three.
-Our experiments are conducted on the following datasets: \begin{enumerate} \item airway datasets (ATM~\cite{zhang2023multi}, AIIB~\cite{nan2024hunting}, AeroPath~\cite{stoverud2023aeropath}) \item cerebral vasculature (COSTA~\cite{mou2024costa}) \item pulmonary vessels (HiPas~\cite{chu2025deep}, PARSE~\cite{luo2023efficient}, Pulmonary-AV~\cite{cheng2024fusion}) \end{enumerate} Tab.~\ref{tab:dataset_stats} reports the mean, median, minimum, and maximum numbers of nodes and edges for each dataset.
-The ranges differ substantially across datasets, indicating variation in graph size.
 Further, across datasets, the $\beta_0$ statistics reveal marked heterogeneity in connectivity.
 Several airway and pulmonary sets are consistently fully connected, i.e., all graphs have a single component (AIIB2023, ATM2022, PARSE2022, AeroPath; 100\% single-component).
 In contrast, other datasets show fragmentation.
 HiPaS and Pulmonary-AV are mostly connected (83.6\% and 87.2\% single-component) but can contain up to 9 and 6 components.
 COSTA is the most fragmented, with only 8.6\% single-component graphs and up to 27 components in extreme cases.
 The $\beta_1$ differences are even more stark.
 We see that COSTA samples have more than 200 loops in the extreme case.
 These patterns highlight that the model must handle both well-connected anatomies and strongly fragmented vascular trees.
 Fig.~\ref{fig:split_stats} shows the node and edge count variability for the training split along with the number of loops contained in the graphs for each dataset, while Fig.~\ref{fig:dataset_example} includes representative training samples, illustrating substantial heterogeneity in both topology and scale across the dataset.

 For training, we partition the data into stratified train/validation/test splits (70/10/20), aiming to preserve the distribution of anatomies and graph sizes across splits.
 Only the training set is used to fit the autoencoders and the downstream diffusion models.
 The validation set is reserved for hyperparameter selection, while the test set is held out for final reporting.
 Please note that since the AeroPath dataset has very few samples, it was used only in the training and validation phase.
-The final data split has 1146 training samples, 152 validation samples, and 230 test samples.
+The final data split has 1146 training samples, 147 validation samples, and 235 test samples.
 Dataset-specific statistics are presented in Tab.~\ref{tab:dataset_stats}